Friday, July 31, 2015

 A reflection and confession based on Mark 6:30-34

-Edited for a sermon and this blog on 7/19/15
+Edited for this blog

 A bird shows compassion by keeping watch over her nest at dusk. / Un pájaro muestra compasión al vigilar su nido al atardecer.